memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-1/AASCOTTREADME.txt

 First of all, alt-z every one of my pages.
 Secondly, html pages are not in use, they were what I started with to work offline.
 Once I needed php, I swapped everything over, but kept the originals as a fallback point.
+Thirdly, primary style sheet is no longer being used, just there in case I need to revert something I dun goofed up.

 This is a collection of what I will call, important notes, at the point of being mostly satisfied with the state of my website.
 Though the code is annotated, I feel this is an ideal way to convey a few important things.